 To change the appearance of your cart, go to the Preview mode and click the gear icon at the bottom of it.
 Here you can select sidebar color and transparency, customize your font, and decide whether you want the cart to display with a shadow.

-Customers can change the quantity of products or delete items they don’t want directly from the cart interface.
+Customers can change the number of products or delete items they don’t want directly from the cart interface.
 The rest of the procedure is quite standard: your customer clicks ‘Check out’ and enters their address, email, and shipping notes if needed, and then proceeds with payment by entering their credit card information.
 After payment is made, Stripe sends a letter to the customer’s email with confirmation.
 The money will appear on your balance in Stripe; Readymag doesn’t charge any commissions.

 Note: If you encounter any issues regarding managing products in Stripe, payments, etc., please contact the Stripe support team.